Inception-framework/debugger/README.md

     Host> GIT_SSL_NO_VERIFY=1 git clone <remote repository> <local destination>

 But of course, this is not the recommended way to fix this security problem.
 Use this quick and dirty workaround just to check that the problem is really this one and do not trust what you fetched without SSL certificates verification.

+### <a name="#ProblemsZyboBoardNotFound"></a>[ERROR: [Board 49-71] The board_part definition was not found for digilentinc.com:zybo:part0:1.0.](#ProblemsZyboBoardNotFound)

+The configuration files for the Zybo board are not properly installed on your Vivado installation.
+Download and install them according to the [instructions by Digilent](https://reference.digilentinc.com/vivado:boardfiles).

 ### <a name="TipsChangeEthAddr"></a>Change the Ethernet MAC address of the Zybo